SWIM Protocol

-The Scalable Weakly Consistent Infection-style Process Group Membership (SWIM) Protocol is a group membership protocol based on "outsourced heartbeats" used in distributed systems, first introduced by Indranil Gupta in 2001.
+The Scalable Weakly Consistent Infection-style Process Group Membership (SWIM) Protocol is a group membership protocol based on "outsourced heartbeats" used in distributed systems, first introduced by Abhinandan Das, Indranil Gupta and Ashish Motivala in 2002.
 It is a hybrid algorithm which combines failure detection with group membership dissemination.

 Protocol

 The protocol has two components, the Failure Detector Component and the Dissemination Component.

 The Failure Detector Component functions as follows: